tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 The denoising autoencoder takes the first place, closely followed by the vanilla autoencoder and vq-VAE.
 It seems that the added input noise of the denoising autoencoder produces features that generalize best for classification.

-The most interesting is in my opinion, that even the shallow autoencoder slightly improves the accuracy, even though it has only one layer and much less parameters.
+The most interesting is in my opinion, that even the shallow autoencoder slightly improves the accuracy, even though it has only one layer and much fewer parameters.
 This shows once again that intelligent data usage often beats bigger models.

 The VAE and beta-VAE show again how the divergence loss restricts the latent space.